-In 1972, the Imperial War Museum began a momentous and important task.
-A team of academics, archivists and volunteers set about tracing First World War veterans and interviewing them in order to record the experiences of ordinary individuals in war.
-Since then the Sound Archive has grown to become the largest and most important oral history collections in the world.
-It now contains over 34,000 recordings, including interviews with veterans of both world wars – both service personnel and non-combatants – recordings relating to Britain and the Empire in the inter-war period 1919–1939, conflicts since 1945 and the Holocaust.
+In 1960, the Imperial War Museum began a momentous and important task.
+A team of academics, archivists and volunteers set about tracing WWI veterans and interviewing them at length in order to record the experiences of ordinary individuals in war.
+The IWM aural archive has become the most important archive of its kind in the world.
+Authors have occasionally been granted access to the vaults, but digesting the thousands of hours of footage is a monumental task.

 Now, forty years on, the Imperial War Museum has at last given author Max Arthur and his team of researchers unlimited access to the complete WWI tapes.
 These are the forgotten voices of an entire generation of survivors of the Great War.
 The resulting book is an important and compelling history of WWI in the words of those who experienced it.